-Marcus is Managing Partner of JTP with responsibility for the strategic planning and management of the practice.
+Marcus is Managing Partner of JTP with responsibility for the strategic planning and management of the practice and studios in London and Bristol.
 He is supported by the practice’s Board of Partners, enabling him to maintain a hands-on approach to projects.

-He is an architect and urban designer with substantial experience, working with private and public sectors to lead the design and delivery of major new mixed-use neighbourhoods, large scale regeneration, and strategic placemaking projects in the UK and internationally.
+He is an architect and urban designer comfortable across all scales with substantial experience of working with private and public sectors to lead the design and delivery of major new mixed-use neighbourhoods and garden communities, large-scale regeneration, and strategic placemaking projects in the UK and internationally.

 He believes places should be distinctive, memorable and responsive to context and establish an authentic and ambitious vision to guide long-term and large-scale development.
 Marcus has developed the concept of Staged Placemaking in presenting how a place will evolve, curating the growth of a new community in a sustainable and viable way; knowing where to start and achieving a sense of place at each stage.

 Through his work on new settlements, garden communities and urban extensions, Marcus has pioneered JTP’s Design Code methodology across an increasing range of major projects, and has spearheaded JTP’s as leaders in the field of masterplanning and placemaking at strategic scale – driven by a commitment to creating and sustaining quality in new places.

 He has had a key role in a range of Urban&Civic projects including the regeneration of the 580 hectare airfield at Alconbury Weald; Houlton at Rugby Radio Station; Wintringham Park in St Neots; and a thriving community of up to 3,520 new homes plus community facilities, schools and a new 250-acre country park set to be created at Manydown in Basingstoke.
 Other new communities include a sustainable mixed-use suburb AT Kings Barton in Winchester, and new settlements at Harrington in Oxfordshire and at Worcestershire Parkway for Summix.